Anxiety in PD

 By Oregon Health & Sciences University, April 22, 2021

-Part of OHSU's Essential Tools for Managing PD Educational Series, this recording has two speakers over 2 1/4 hours, including Q&A. The first is psychiatrist Joel Mack, MD, who speaks about anxiety in Parkinson's Disease and how to manage it.
+Part of OHSU's Essential Tools for Managing PD Educational Series, this two-hour recording has two speakers and Q&A. The first is psychiatrist Joel Mack, MD, who speaks about anxiety in Parkinson's Disease and how to manage it.
 The second is psychologist Kristine Hanna, PhD, who focuses on several tools in the cognitive behavioral therapy (CBT) toolbox.
 CBT is the gold standard for treatment of anxiety in the general population and those with PD.

 Note: the presentation begins about 30-minutes into the recording.